awsk1994/VultantGlasses_Alpha/README.md

 <img src="./img/20210125_SettingsScreen.png" height="300"/>

 ## TODO:
+ - persistent storage (to device info) -> then change search device to an option in settings.
  - BLE library test on physical device
  - pass characteristics object via react-navigation
  - Content of each screen